prachi-pranesh/Fintech-Customer-Churn/README.md

 The analysis combines exploratory SQL analysis with predictive machine learning and an interactive Power BI dashboard.

 > **Dataset note:** This project uses a publicly available bank customer churn dataset.
-It is not Revolut customer data and does not represent Revolut's actual customer behavior.

 ---

 # 🎯 Business Objectives